 3. Determining Liability

 Between gathering evidence and filing a lawsuit, your lawyer will need to determine which party or parties are liable for your losses.
-In the case of a commercial truck accident, there are a number of possibilities, including:
+In the case of a commercial truck accident, there are a number of possibilities, including:- The truck driver

 - The trucking company